The School of Advanced Study, University of London, aims to make its facilities and resources as fully accessible as possible.

 - All text uses relative font sizes so text can be enlarged or reduced using the text size options available in visual browsers.

 - All informational images contain an ALT tag and decorative images are either relegated to the CSS document or have a null ALT attribute.

 If you wish to increase the size of fonts on this (and other) sites, use the following instructions for popular web browsers:

-- This site follows complies as far possible with the recognised Web content Accessibility standards set by the W3C Web Accessibility Initiative and CAST.
+- This site complies as far as possible with the recognised Web content accessibility standards set by the W3C Web Accessibility Initiative and CAST.

-- We aspire to ensure that all pages are level A compliant which means that no users should find it impossible to access their content, and the majority of check points meet level AA.
+- We aspire to ensure that all pages are level A compliant, which means that no users should find it impossible to access their content.
+The majority of check points meet level AA.

-You may need to use plug-in applications in order to access or download some files on this site.
-Here is a list of applications and links to free downloads.
+You may need to use plug-in applications to access or download some files on this site.

 - Documents followed with [PPT] are in PPT (Microsoft PowerPoint) and can be opened with Microsoft PowerPoint viewer.

 - E-mail addresses will open in your email client.

 External links that will take you away from this website are followed with the icon .